nuxt/content/docs/content/en/themes/docs.md

 You can override the [default theme config](https://github.com/nuxt/content/blob/dev/packages/theme-docs/src/tailwind.config.js) by creating your own `tailwind.config.js`.

 The theme design is based on a `primary` color to make it easy to override.
+Default colors are generated using [theme-colors](https://github.com/nuxt-contrib/theme-colors) with `docs.primaryColor` as base.

 **Example**